 Unique App Designed To Help Users Recognize Warning Signs And Quickly Get Help

-The app is the result of a collaboration by members of the County Executive’s Suicide Prevention, Education and Awareness Committee and is yet another tool targeted to provide solutions for “at risk” groups: young adults/teens, Veterans and adults.
+The app is the result of a collaboration by members of the Ulster County Department of Health and Mental Health's Suicide Prevention, Education and Awareness Committee and is yet another tool targeted to provide solutions for “at-risk” groups: young adults/teens, veterans, and adults.

-“Suicide is a tragedy that impacts families and entire communities.
-Suicide prevention, including related violence that harms others, is a priority for the Department of Health and Mental Health and for the agencies we support,” said Dr. Carol Smith, Ulster County Commissioner of Health and Mental Health.
+Suicide is a tragedy that impacts families and entire communities.
+Suicide prevention, including related violence that harms others, is a priority for the Department of Health and Mental Health and for the agencies it supports.

 “Mental Health Association in Ulster County has been a proud member of the Suicide Prevention, Education and Awareness Committee since its inception and I have personally conducted many of the suicide prevention trainings in the County,” said Ellen Pendegar, CEO of Mental Health Association in Ulster County.
 “We know that recognizing the signs of suicide early and getting someone the help they need quickly can buy enough time to help them reconsider the value of life and avoid irreversible harm.
 This app is a prevention tool that we can get into many hands, and that is a huge advantage.”

 The statistics regarding suicide are sobering.
 It is the 11th leading cause of death for all Americans and approximately 1,300 New Yorkers take their lives each year.
 Deaths by suicide now outnumber homicide deaths.
 Approximately 150,000 New York teenagers will attempt suicide each year, and 70 will die as a result.
-The national rate of teen suicide has tripled since the 1950’s and it is now the 3rd leading cause of death for New Yorkers 15-24 years of age.
-The number of Veterans who committed suicide in 2012 reached record levels with 18 Veterans dying each day, or one every 65 minutes.
+The national rate of teen suicide has tripled since the 1950s and it is now the 3rd leading cause of death for New Yorkers 15-24 years of age.
+The number of Veterans who committed suicide in 2012 reached record levels with 18 Veterans dying each day, or once every 65 minutes.